Illustration of person holding a giant pen

 Advertiser: Providence Saint Joseph Medical Center

-If you live in Los Angeles, you’ll be quite familiar with the “For Your Consideration” ads that show up every year around the film-industry award season: Hollywood studios trying to get various members of the entertainment industry to pick their shows for the Oscars, Emmys and more.
+If you live in Los Angeles, you’ll be quite familiar with the “For Your Consideration” ads that show up yearly around the film industry award season: Hollywood studios trying to get various entertainment industry members to pick their shows for the Oscars, Emmys, and more.

 Patients of Providence St. Joseph, based in Burbank, CA, experience this every year.
-So, the hospital decided to spoof the phenomenon in a clever campaign.
+So, the hospital decided to spoof the phenomenon in a clever healthcare campaign with outdoor hospital advertising.

 Key Takeaway: Don’t tell your audience how you’re a part of their community; show them.